elenasinel/tech-week/docs/index.md

 # **Suggested Curriculum for the Hackathon**

-Ideally, at a minimum, we would like teens to have covered the following during school hours or after school:
+Ideally, at a minimum, we would like teens to have covered the following during school hours or after school.
+Suggested times may vary and depend on depends on everyone's enthusiasm!

 **Day 1 -  AI, Now & Future** (1 hour in total)